OSU

 The College Football Playoff selection committee revealed the 12 members of the postseason Sunday.
 Notre Dame, which went 10-2 this season, was the most notable omission.
 Last year's National Championship runner-ups will have to wait until next campaign for a shot at another title after Miami was given the final at-large berth in the bracket.
 Tulane and James Madison have lower ranks, but they earned their spots by being two of the five-highest-ranked conference champions.

-Our bowl odds page list matchups, scheduling and odds for each CFP meeting.
+Our bowl odds page lists matchups, scheduling and odds for each CFP meeting.

 Last 10 College Football National Champions